The 3 C's

 Native America's Protectors, LLC

-The visual performance that NAP provides is highly entertaining and educational.
+The visual performance that NAP provides is highly educational and entertaining.
 The vibrant colors

 Lectures and Speaker Series